-To zoom out use your mouse to right click on the map.
-A pop-up window will appear, allowing you to select Zoom Out>Both Axes or Zoom In>Both Axes, or to select Auto Range>Both Axes to recover the plot of the full domain (Figure 11-9).
-The pop-up window also allows you to select the option to zoom only along the domain axis, or only along the range axis.
+On a tile plot or vector plot, right click on the map to see a pop-up window that will allow you to select Zoom In or Zoom Out on either Both Axes, the Domain Axis, or the Range Axis.
+Select Auto Range>Both Axes to recover the plot of the full domain, or select Auto Range> Domain Axis or Range Axis to zoom out fully along only the domain axis or only the range axis (Figure 11-7).

-Figure 11-9 Right Click on Plot to Zoom Out
+Figure 11-7.
+Right Click on Tile Plot to Zoom Out